j-hayes/intro-to-computing-sci-eng/Modules/Module2/README.md

 using System;                         //include the library io stream class App                             //define the class App {                                     //start the code for class App
-  public static void Main()           //define the function Main, static can be called without instantiating the class, void returns nothing
+  //define the public function Main, public means availing for use outside the class, static can be called without instantiating the class, void returns nothing, public static void Main()
-  {                                   //start the main function
+  {                                   //start the code of main function
     Console.WriteLine("Hello World!");// use Console.WriteLine from System namespace to print Hello World! to output
-  }                                   // end the Main function
-}                                     // end the App Class code
+  }                                   // end the Main function code }                                     // end the App Class code
 ```